 Why is a social media presence important?
 How does it benefit your business?

 Your social media presence helps your business establish authority and trust.
 Think about this; when you are considering a new product to purchase and begin researching different brands, are you more likely to buy from the company whose social media posts you come across almost daily, or the company you’ve never heard of before?
 You and 7 in 10 Gen Xers are probably going to choose the brand which pops up on your news feed regularly and whose post you liked last week.
+This can be one reason that companies try to increase their Instagram followers to therefore have their posts experience high engagement numbers, further increasing their exposure to new prospecting customers across the media platform.

 Social networks allow you to reach out to hundreds or thousands, even millions of customers at one time from anywhere in the world.
 In addition to reaching more customers, engaging your customers, and generating leads, you can also use this powerful tool to monitor your competitors.
 What are they doing on social media?
 Is their strategy working for them?
 If it is, you can mimic their social media strategy in a way and tweak what didn’t work for them.
 Monitoring your competitors as well as your own website’s traffic and social engagement can be done easily with one of the many social media management tools.